 The McHugh family railroad equipment included: 10 diesel electric locomotives, 500 new box cars, 8 flatcars, 4 gondola cars, a side dump car, 1 tank car, and over 500 pieces of maintenance of way other equipment.
 The MOW equipment consisted of hi-rail cranes, tampers, ballast regulators, and a host of other track maintenance machines.

-Today, in 2017 our customers range from small short lines, heritage and tourist railroads, to various industries that operate their on railroads, and they are very satisfied with the McHugh Locomotive & Equipment.
-Over the past 32 years we have deliver our high quality products and services in a professional safe manner that continually meets or exceeds our customers expectations.
-We take great pride in our business as being a source that you can depend on, because you have our name on it at McHugh.
+Our dedicated staff over the past 33 years has assisted short lines, regional railroads, industries that operate in-plant rail operations, and heritage tourist lines, that are very satisfied with the McHugh Company.
+We have deliver our high quality products and services in a professional safe manner that continually meets or exceeds our customers expectations.
+The McHugh Company takes great pride in our business as being a source that you can depend on, because you have our name on it.

 The innovative thinking at the McHugh Company continues today, as it has in the past.